John Coffey (band)

 John Coffey is a Dutch punk rock/post-hardcore band from Utrecht.

-John Coffey is influenced by bands such as Refused, Every Time I die, and The Ghost of a Thousand.
-The band's name is a reference to the character John Coffey from the movie The green Mile (1999) by Frank Darabont, based on the six-book series by Stephen King.
+John Coffey is influenced by bands such as Refused, Every Time I Die, and The Ghost of a Thousand.
+The band's name is a reference to the character John Coffey from the movie The Green Mile directed by Frank Darabont (based on the serialized novel by Stephen King).

 The band gained a lot of interest when a video and GIF went viral of the singer catching a beer while he was standing on the crowd.